-- 12.1 All staff will be made aware of the requirements of this policy and offered support and advice as part of the School's continuous professional development programme. - 12.2 All visits are linked to the School aims, are planned and approved (at least 12 weeks in advance in the case of residential visits) in accordance with the visits planning procedures. - 12.3 Staff wishing to plan and undertake a visit must follow the School's procedure. - 12.4 Approval for visits should be sought by completion of the Educational Visits Proposal Form which should then be emailed to the EV-Coordinator. - 12.5 Decisions on approval will be made by the appointed Educational Visits Co-ordinator (EVC). - 12.6 Governors delegate approval of low risk and routine visits and occasional opportunities to the Educational Visits Coordinator. - 12.7 All new, higher risk visits including adventure activities, residential visits and foreign travel will be submitted for Governors' approval, after approval by the Educational Visits Coordinator. - 12.8 The designated Governor for School visits will give initial approval on behalf of the Governing Body. - 12.9 This will be reported to the Full Governing Body at the earliest opportunity. - 12.10 A member of the Senior Leadership Team (SLT) will be a point of contact made known to parents before a trip and for a residential visit a member of SLT will see off and meet trips.
+- 12.1 All staff will be made aware of the requirements of this policy and offered support and advice as part of the School's continuous professional development programme. - 12.2 All visits are linked to the School aims, are planned and approved (at least 12 weeks in advance in the case of residential visits) in accordance with the visits planning procedures (See Appendix 2). - 12.3 Staff wishing to plan and undertake a visit must follow the School's procedure (See Appendix 2). - 12.4 Approval for visits should be sought by completion of the Educational Visits Proposal Form which should then be emailed to the Educational Visits Coordinator. - 12.5 Decisions on approval will be made by the appointed Educational Visits Coordinator. - 12.6 Governors delegate approval of low risk and routine visits and occasional opportunities to the Educational Visits Coordinator. - 12.7 All new, higher risk visits including adventure activities, residential visits and foreign travel will be submitted for Governors' approval, after approval by the Educational Visits Coordinator and Principal. - 12.8 This will be reported to the Full Governing Body at the earliest opportunity.